 - To provide a constant bookmarks scheme easily portable across different bookmarking services and browsers in different computing platforms.

-This scheme, in order to have a larger range of application, need some more supportive tools such as a synchronization extension for sync all the bookmarks across different browsers and platforms (I use the Xmarks), and perhaps an extension for remove duplicate links (like Bookmark Sentry).
+This scheme, in order to have a larger range of application, need some more supportive tools such as a synchronization extension for sync all the bookmarks across different browsers and platforms (I use the Xmarks), and perhaps an extension for remove duplicate bookmarks (like SuperSorter).
 Furthermore, you can enhance your bookmarks functionality with tools such as Holmes, Neater Bookmarks or Quickmarks, as these tools presented by Saikat Basu in his article: “Use these 3 Chrome Extensions To Speed Search Your Bookmarks With A Keystroke” or find some more, more suitable for your needs.

 Do you think, you can use a system like that.
 Can you find it useful in your everyday activities.
 Please comment.